 We're giving away a pair of tickets to a new show every day leading up to our short Summer Drive happening July 13-16.
 Sign up for our newsletter below for a chance to win!

-Risshan Leak talks the history of rock-n-roll against current events with Theresa Martinez, whose Sociology of Rock-and-Roll class started this week at the University of Utah.
+Risshan Leak talked about the history of rock ‘n’ roll against current events with Theresa Martinez, whose Sociology of Rock-and-Roll class started this week at the University of Utah.
 Dispatch from Uzbekistan with Tamrika Khvtisiashvili.
 And MLK Day events to consider.

 Tonight's show featured the following people, organizations and/or events.
 Check them out and get plugged into your community!

 MLK Day of Service opportunities: Visit our Rallies & Resources page for more, but here are the ones talked about on the show tonight:

 Jan.
 13-Feb.
 9: Westminster College - MLK Celebration.
 "Each January, Westminster holds a week of events celebrating Martin Luther King Jr.’s legacy that provides opportunities to connect and have conversations about diversity, community, and engagement.
 From a march and rally on Jan.
 13 to the Bastian Diversity Lecture: The Unknown Realities of a Community Activist on February 9th."
 Click here for the full slate of planned activities.